Lux Ratings are Subjective!

 Each manufacturer measures lux on their own with their own process.

 Everyone uses different measures of success, is that grainy low-light image good enough?
-Hard to tell since no one publishes the image at that lux rating, and even if they did humidity can radically alter the results.
+Hard to tell since very few providers publish the image at that lux rating

 Slowing the shutter speed down allows more light into the sensor, which lets you take a color photo at low light levels at the cost of motion blur.
 Without a frame rate and shutter speed standardization, you can’t compare apples to apples.